Table of Contents:

 - Finally, arrange in diamond patterns around your Christmas tree.

-Here are some rules of thumb to artfully arrange ornaments on your Christmas tree.
+Here are some rules of thumb to artfully arrange Christmas ornaments on your Christmas tree.

 - Don’t let ornaments dangle from long strings.
 Instead attach a hook at the base and attach from there to the tree.
-The key is to make the ornament look like it is growing right from the branch!
-Such an improvement!
+The key is to make the ornament look like it is growing right from the branch.
+It makes such an improvement.

-- Bunch ornaments by attaching 3 together with your craft wire and attach your trio to the tree.
+- Bunch ornaments by attaching three together with your craft wire and attach your trio to the Christmas tree.

 - Have your color scheme fully represented in your trio bunch.

-In summary, I hope I have given your some inspiration and motivation to create your own masterpiece.
-This is my true desire.
-If you can take away any message here it is that by thinking outside the box it is easy and inexpensive to create a tree you can be proud of.
+I hope we have given your some inspiration and motivation to create your own masterpiece.
+You are truly only limited by your own imagination.
+Get creative and enjoy the process.
 You don’t need fancy or expensive ornaments to create a magical Christmas tree that will add joy and beauty to your holiday celebrations.
-Happy Holidays and Happy Decorating!
+If you think outside the box it is easy and inexpensive to create a Christmas tree you’re proud of and that your family will love.